haaakon/Command-line-journeyman/README.md

-sudo     - run a command as root                       ex: sudo gem install grep     - search for a string in a file               ex: grep -i "saturn" planets.txt ifconfig - view or config network interface            ex: ifconfig -a
+sudo     - run a command as root                       ex: sudo gem install grep     - search for a string in a file               ex: grep -i "saturn" planets.txt ifconfig - view or config network interface            ex: ifconfig -a man      - print the manual of a command               ex: man find
 ```

 ## chmod